Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topological and cotopological congruences

 \item We provide another presentation of the topological part of $ev_1:\S X \to \cS$ of \cref{ex:toppart:ooconn}.
-Let $\Sigma$ be the set of all maps $X^K\to X^J$ between representable functors in $\S X = \fun \Fin \cS$.
+Let $X^K:\Fin\to \cS$ be the functor represented by $K\in \Fin$, and let $\Sigma$ be the set of all maps $X^K\to X^J$ between representable functors in $\S X = \fun \Fin \cS$.
 All representable functors are sent to 1 by $ev_1$.
 This shows that $\Sigma$ is another generating set for the left-exact localization $ev_1:\S X \to \cS$.
 Then using \cref{prop:topological-part}~\eqref{prop:topological-part:2}, we get that the topological part is generated by the class $\im \Sigma$ of all images of the maps $X^K\to X^J$ between representable functors.
 Equivalently, this shows that the topological part forces universally all maps $X^K\to X^J$ to be surjective.